visgl/luma.gl/docs/api-reference/core/experimental/transform.md

 ...
 ```

-### Use case : Update one or more buffers using updateBuffers.
+### Use case : Update one or more buffers using update() method..

-Once `Transform` object is constructed and used, one or more source or destination buffers can be updated using `updateBuffers`.
+Once `Transform` object is constructed and used, one or more source or destination buffers can be updated using `update`.

 ```js
 // transform is set up as above